seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILendingAdapter.sol/interface.ILendingAdapter.md

 ### getEquityInCollateralAsset

-Returns total equity of the position held by the lending adapter denominated in collateral asset
+Returns the total equity of the position held by the lending adapter denominated in the collateral asset

 ```solidity